RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 ### Ground stations

-The `GroundStations` node controls the number, range, and placement of satellite uplink stations.
+The `GroundStations` block controls the number, range, and placement of satellite uplink stations.
 Each `STATION{}` block represents a station.
 By default, there is a single ground station, coinciding with the Tracking Station of the Kerbal Space Center.

-Each `STATION{}` block needs the following fields:
+Each `STATION{}` block has the following fields:

 `Guid`
 : A unique idenfier for the station. **Must** be unique, or your network will exhibit undefined behavior.
 If you need a way to generate new guids, try [random.org](http://www.random.org/cgi-bin/randbyte?nbytes=16&format=h).